-If your trying to get by in economic uncertain times, professional speaking is for you.
+If your trying to thrive in economic uncertain times, professional speaking may be for you.

 If you have a compelling story and are able to communicate it, you can start a career in professional speaking.